MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 It is not necessary to move a scene object's attachment point every frame during continuous movement: You can wait until it has moved into a distance of at least a half-unit away from where you updated its attachment point before until you need to move the attachment point along with it.
 However, if you do so, you should, after preparing a re-freeze, make sure to do one final update of the attachment point just prior to invoking `FrozenWorld_RefitRefreeze_CalcAdjustment()` to ensure that the calculated adjustment is based on the scene object's latest position.

-Note that if you teleport a scene object through the scene (instead of continuously moving it through the scene), you should forget its prior attachment point data and initialize a new one from scratch based on the same considerations as for a newly placed scene object.
+If you teleport a scene object through the scene (instead of continuously moving it through the scene), you should forget its prior attachment point data and initialize a new one from scratch based on the same considerations as for a newly placed scene object.

 ### Initiating and executing a fragment merge